Robert Graves Poetry Prize 2020 Launched

-In November Elif Shafak joined us in Wimbledon Library to discuss her Man Booker shortlisted novel 38 Seconds 10 Minutes in This Strange World.
-In converstaion with Jane Thynee, Shafak discussed the themes of her most recent novel, her writing processes and her past works.
+In November 2019 Elif Shafak joined us in Wimbledon Library to discuss her Man Booker shortlisted novel 38 Seconds 10 Minutes in This Strange World.
+In conversation with Jane Thynne, Shafak discussed the themes of her most recent novel, her writing processes and her past works.

 Restoring damage to the Common following poor weather

 Wimbledon BookFest regrets that because of the exceptionally bad weather before and during the Festival, vehicles servicing the event caused some damage to the ground in the area of the Common between Rushmere Pond and the Causeway.
 This was despite protective road mats being laid on the grass.

 Please reassured that we are working with Wimbledon and Putney Commons to undertake restoration work which will take place as soon possible.